kristapsdz/openrsync/README.md

 % make
 # make install
 ```

+If you have additional `LDFLAGS` or such, pass them as arguments to
+`./configure`.

 On some systems (Linux, mostly) this currently requires BSD make, which
 is usually installed as `bmake`.